 Finally one factor that can certainly delay your beneficiaries receiving their inheritance is dying without a Will in place at all.
 This often causes confusion about who is entitled to what from an Estate, but also who has the legal right to deal with the deceased’s assets.

-Making a Fixed Fee Will with Co-op Legal Services is straightforward and affordable, and you also get expert help from a name you know and can trust.
+Making a Fixed Fee Will with Co-op Legal Services is straightforward and affordable.
+You also get expert help from a brand name you know and can trust.